drinkrobotics/dispensy/README.md

 ## License

-This project is licensed under the [CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S-2.0+)](https://ohwr.org/cern_ohl_s_v2.txt) or any later version.
+This hardware of this project is licensed under the [CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S-2.0+)](https://ohwr.org/cern_ohl_s_v2.txt) or any later version.

 The docs are built using [mdbook](https://github.com/rust-lang/mdBook), licensed as `MPL-2.0`.
 The PCB SVG files in the documentation are displayed using [svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom), licensed as `BSD-2-Clause`.